Annual Student Immunization Record Review

 March 24, 2026

 Suspension period begins for students seven to 17 years of age.
-Students with incomplete records may be suspended from school.
+Students with incomplete records may be suspended from school for up to 20 school days or until the information on file with Public Health is complete.

 Next steps